 Where to Settle in Belize

-The most popular landing spots for expats are Ambergris Caye and Caye Caulker; the Placencia peninsula; the Corozal district; and the Cayo Region.
+The most popular landing spots for expats in Belize are Ambergris Caye and Caye Caulker; the Placencia peninsula; the Corozal district; and the Cayo Region.
 Some expats are now gravitating as far south as the Toledo District, although you’ll find fewer First World amenities there.

 Ambergris Caye is the most popular island.
 Expats who live on the island enjoy the shifting shades of the aquamarine sea every day while walking the beach, riding a bike into town, or bopping around on a golf cart—the main form of transportation on the island.